-The SEA Environmental Report was published for an eight-week public consultation between June and August 2022.
-This provided an opportunity for the public to review and comment on the contents of the Environmental Report.
-No comments were received during the public consultation therefore no further action was required for the SEA Environmental Report or the Drought Plan.
+The SEA Environmental Report will be published for an eight-week public consultation between June and August 2022.
+This will allow the public to review and comment on the contents of the Environmental Report.
+Following the consultation period, a consultation log of responses will be produced to record the comments received (alongside those already received from the Statutory Consultees) and the actions taken to address them.
+The Environmental Report will be updated to reflect consultation comments.
+If required, the Drought Plan will also be updated